Slack for sales

 - Share wins and important information across the company.

-- Grow your team’s collective knowledge in public channels and organize them to keep conversations focused.
+- Grow your workspace's collective knowledge in public channels and organize them to keep conversations focused.

 - Automatically get sales data and alerts in Slack.